ibm-cloud-docs/netezza/data_lakehouse/supported_sql_commands.md

 # Supported SQL commands
 {: #sqlcommands_watsonx.data}

-With 11.2.2.9 release, the following SQL commands and functionalities are supported with {{site.data.keyword.lakehouse_short}}.
+With 11.2.2.9 release, the following SQL commands and functionalities are supported with lakehouse database/tables.
 For more information, see:

 - [CREATE DATABASE](https://www.ibm.com/docs/en/netezza?topic=npsscr-create-database-2)